 Mode of instruction

 The course is taught through two-hour seminars.
-During the course of the seminar students are expected to take part in both large and small group discussions; participate in seminar discussions; present and defend their ideas within an academic setting; and take part in group projects.
+During the course of the seminar students are expected to take part in both large and small group discussions; participate in seminar discussions; present and defend their ideas within an academic setting; and take part in a group project.
 The role of the instructor is to ensure the efficient running of the discussion.
 Each seminar has a ‘required readings’ list that must be read in advance of each seminar.
-Students are also recommended to read some of the items listed under ‘recommended readings’ prior to each seminar and use this extended list as a starting point in their preparation for the course essay.
+Students are also recommended to read some of the items listed under ‘recommended readings’ prior to each seminar and use this extended list as a starting point in their preparation for the exams and group projects.

 Four elements of coursework constitute the final mark for the course: